-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include: 2013 undergraduate class who graduated between July 1, 2012 and June 30, students and received a bachelor's degree between July 1, 2012 and June 30, 2013.

-2013 who started at your institution as first- time

-only loans made to students who borrowed

-while enrolled at your institution.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and who started at your institution as first- time who stated at your institution as inst-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018. only loans made to students who borrowed while enrolled at your institution.

+H5.

+Include: 2018 undergraduate class: all students